Performative utterance: Postmodernist theories

 The second set of theories on performance and text diverged from the tradition represented by Austin and Searle.
 Bearing the stamp of postmodernism, it states that neither the meaning, nor the context of a text can be defined in its entirety.
 Instead of emphasizing linguistic rules, scholars within this strand stress that the performative utterance is intertwined with structures of power.
 Because a text inevitably changes a situation or discourse, the distinction between text and context is blurred.

 Austin and Searle thought in terms of demarcated contexts and transparent intentions, two issues that in the 1970s led Searle into polemics with postmodern thinker Jacques Derrida.

 The postmodern philosopher Jacques Derrida holds with Austin and Searle that by illocutionary force, language itself can transform and effect.
 However, he criticizes the notion of 'felicity conditions' and the idea that the success of a performative utterance is determined by conventions.
 Derrida values the distinctiveness of every individual speech act, because it has a specific effect in the particular situation in which it is performed.
 It is because of this effect or 'breaking force' that Derrida calls the possibility of repeating a text 'iterability', a word derived from Latin iterare, to repeat.

 According to Derrida, the effects caused by a performative text are in a sense also part of it.
-In this way, the distinction between a text and that what is outside it dissolves.
+In this way, the distinction between a text and that which is outside it dissolves.
 For this reason it is pointless to try to define the context of a speech act.

 Besides the consequential effects, the dissolution of the text-context divide is also caused by iterability.
 Due to the possibility of repetition, the intentions of an individual actor can never be fully present in a speech act.
 The core of a performative utterance is therefore not constituted by animating intentions, as Austin and Searle would have it, but by the structure of language.